percona/percona-xtradb-cluster/doc/source/wsrep-provider-index.rst

    :dyn: No
    :default: PT5S

-This variable defines the inactivity period after which the node is “suspected” to be dead.
+This variable defines the inactivity period after which the node is "suspected" to be dead.
 If all remaining nodes agree on that, the node will be dropped out of cluster even before :variable:`evs.inactive_timeout` is reached.

 .. variable:: evs.use_aggregate